RCAP - Common Alerting Protocol for Ruby

 Exporting an Alert

-Using the alert message created above
+Using the alert message created earlier

 Will print the following CAP XML